Translating predictive distributions into informative priors: Conclusion

+Setting priors for models congruent with our knowledge is often difficult without a method for translation such as we have proposed.
+The Preece-Baines model is a typical example, in which the observable is well understood but the model parameters are not.
+Similarly we anticipate our approach will be valuable for model-derived quantities (such as \(R^{2}\)), which are often readily reasoned about but difficult to set priors for.

-One limitation of the current work is that we only partly address non-uniqueness for flexible models and uninformative target distributions.
-In these settings we emphases that our methodology remains valuable as a means to assess the implications of a particular target distribution on a specific model.
-For specific model-target pairs where uniqueness remains challenging, our methodology can still provide useful insight into consequences of certain \(\tc(Y \mid \boldsymbol{X})\).
-We can delineate between components of \(\lambda\) that are well identified and thus consistently estimated, and those that are not.
-Furthermore, we can directly inspect \(\tc(Y \mid X_{r})\) different significantly from \(\Pd(Y \mid \lambda^{*}, X_{r})\), and consider if such differences are attributable to model inflexibility or implausible targets.
-Finally, we are compelled to assess our choice of which components should make up \(\lambda\), and whether we have other information that we could employ to fix certain components within \(\lambda\) (e.g.~the fixed prior for the noise in the human height example).
-Another limitation that should be noted is that global optimisation methods lack guarantees of finding the global optimum in finite time, so the the performance of this optimisation process to other problems is unclear.
+One limitation of the current work is that we only partly address non-uniqueness, but we emphasise that our methodology remains valuable in such settings.
+Specifically, our approach provides insight into consequences of certain \(\tc(Y \mid \boldsymbol{X})\): it facilitates discovering which components of \(\lambda\) are uniquely determined, and consideration of whether any differences between \(\tc(Y \mid X_{r})\) and \(\Pd(Y \mid \lambda^{*}, X_{r})\) are attributable to model inflexibility or an implausible target.
+We also have the opportunity to re-assess whether we have information that we could employ to fix certain components within \(\lambda\) (e.g.~the fixed prior for the noise in the human height example).
+Another limitation of our current work is that global optimisation methods lack guarantees of finding the global optimum in finite time: results for CRS2 are largely empirical and results for multi-objective Bayesian optimisation remain a topic of research \citep[e.g.][]{chowdhury_Noregret_2021}.
+The generalisability of our optimisation process thus requires further investigation.
+Finally, the choice of secondary objective also invites future investigation into alternatives: practitioners may have other principles they wish to encode into the prior-setting process.
+Alternative objectives that instead minimise the variation in only a subset of \(\theta\) whilst maximising the remaining parameters, or objectives that are functions of the joint distribution of \(\theta\), are avenues for further research.

 \hypertarget{acknowledgments-and-data-availability}{